pramnora/qb64/language/hw/README.md

 > Hello, world!

-So, it's nearly always interesting  to look at what the underlying 'source code' looks like...;
+So, it's nearly always interesting  to look at what the underlying 'source code' is doing...;
 as opposed to just looking at the programs mere 'surface' output, alone.